mariajosemv/mariajosemv/README.md

 <h3 align="left">Hello 👋, I'm María José</h3>

-- 📊 I'm a Physicist interested in Data science and Economics.
+- 🌷 Physicist.
-- 👩🏻‍🎓 I'm currently studying for a master's degree.
+- 👩🏻‍🎓 Currently studying for a master's degree in Economics.
+- 📈 Interested in Data science and Machine learning for Economics and Finance.
-- ✨ I'm constantly learning and taking notes on [Notion](https://www.notion.so/mariajosemv/c90cb66702a64d4d90f92fc762356642?v=436a938a4b2e45bf86984b55cccc8144).
+- ✨ Constantly learning and taking notes on [Notion](https://www.notion.so/mariajosemv/c90cb66702a64d4d90f92fc762356642?v=436a938a4b2e45bf86984b55cccc8144).

 <div align="left">